astropy/saba/docs/index.rst

 The Saba package provides a bridge between the convenient model definition language provided in the `astropy.modeling` package and the powerful fitting capabilities of the Sherpa_ modeling and fitting package.
-In particular, Sherpa has a selection of robust optimization algorithms coupled with configurable fit statistics.
-Once the model fit is complete Sherpa has three different ways to estimate parameter confidence intervals, including methods that allow for coupled non-gaussian errors.
-Finally, Sherpa has an MCMC sampler that can be used to generate draws from the probability distribution assuming given priors.
+In particular, Sherpa_ has a selection of robust optimization algorithms coupled with configurable fit statistics.
+Once the model fit is complete Sherpa_ has three different ways to estimate parameter confidence intervals, including methods that allow for coupled non-gaussian errors.
+Finally, Sherpa_ has an MCMC sampler that can be used to generate draws from the probability distribution assuming given priors.

-Once Saba and Sherpa are installed, the Saba package exposes the above Sherpa functionality within the `astropy.modeling.fitting` package via a single `~saba.SherpaFitter` class which acts as a fitting backend within astropy.
-If using the latest version of astropy (development or >= 1.3), a plugin registry system automatically makes the `~saba.SherpaFitter` class available within the `astropy.modeling.fitting` module without requiring an explicit import.
+Once Saba and Sherpa_ are installed, the Saba package exposes the above Sherpa_ functionality within the `astropy.modeling.fitting` package via a single `~saba.SherpaFitter` class which acts as a fitting backend within astropy.
+A plugin registry system automatically makes the `~saba.SherpaFitter` class available within the `astropy.modeling.fitting` module without requiring an explicit import.

 ``Saba`` is the Sherpa people's word for "bridge".